mandryd/Flatbox/flatbox_mods/Rev4Case/readme.md

 - m3x6 button heads.  short button head screws are needed due to how thin the flatbox is.
 - as long as your printer can bridge short distances you shouldn't need to use supports.
 - note the upper lid face flex button things were also reshaped to be less square.
 This was just a personal preference.
+- **Be aware of material shrinkage.**  I printed mine in ABS, which shrinks, so you will need to just adjust the XY shrinkage to compensate if you us a filament that shrinks.
+For ABS I usually scale X and Y (Z scaling not needed) to 100.58%.